 Create your team.

 A successful ESOP transition requires a team.
 There are two teams for the transaction: one representing you, and the other representing the ESOP.
-The professionals you will need include a CPA; an attorney for your business, the ESOP, and you; a trustee; and a valuation company.
+The professionals you will need include a CPA firm such as JAK ; an attorney for your business, the ESOP, and you; a trustee; and a valuation company.
 Because you, as the business owner, are paying for both teams, an ESOP often becomes more expensive than other sale transactions.